OpenTermsArchive/docs/content/collections/reference/metadata.md

 This reference documentation details all available metadata fields that can be specified in a collection's metadata file.

+As an example, see the [complete metadata file](https://github.com/OpenTermsArchive/demo-declarations/blob/main/metadata.yml) of the [Demo collection](https://github.com/OpenTermsArchive/demo-declarations).

 ## Fields

 {{< configOption